htmlandbacon/govuk-elements-nunjucks/components/gov-input/README.md

 ```

 ## Example in use
-Include the nunjucks macro and render it like so
+Include the nunjucks macro and render it like so:

 ```
 {% from 'gov-input/macro.njk' import govInput %}